faraday-motion/pacer/README.md

 | GND                   | GND              |
 | 3.3v                  | +5v              |

 Note: This might differ depending on the joystick you are using.
-Unfortunatelly the NodeMcu only has one analog pin.
+Unfortunately the NodeMcu only has one analog pin.

 ## Pacer Modules